 Alpine Road Trail will be be open through the winter and spring of 2022-2023.
-Expect closures in the summer of 2023 as work on Phase II of the project will begin.
+Expect closures in the summer-fall of 2023 as work on Phase 2 of the project will begin.

 Alpine Road Trail is a San Mateo County dirt road that runs approximately 2.3 miles between the end of paved Alpine Road above Portola Valley to the north and Page Mill Road near Skyline Boulevard to the south.
 It provides a valuable regional trail connection between Midpen’s South Skyline region preserves and trails down to Portola Valley and Woodside.
 Alpine Road Trail also travels partly through Midpen’s Coal Creek Open Space Preserve.
 It is a popular hiking, cycling, and equestrian trail, connecting the valley floor to a vast trail network.

 San Mateo County owns the right-of-way across the entire Alpine Road Trail.
 Midpen owns only a portion within Coal Creek Preserve, with the remainder located on private lands.
 Midpen has an easement to travel over this portion of the road (that is closed to public vehicle use) and used the trail for patrol, maintenance, and emergency access.